kundan-ps09/spark-interview-guide/spark.md

 All the basic functionality of Apache Spark Like

-	- In-memory computation,
+	- In-memory computation
-	- Fault tolerance,
+	- Fault tolerance
-	- Memory management,
+	- Memory management
-	- Monitoring,
+	- Monitoring
 	- Task scheduling

 is provided by Spark Core.
 Apart from this Spark also provides the basic connectivity with the data sources.
 For example, HBase, Amazon S3, HDFS etc.